Check Kiting: What It Is and How to Avoid Potential Scams

 How Does Check Kiting Work?

-Banks and credit unions likely know the answer to “What is kiting?” but business owners and retailers might wonder about this practice.
+Banks and credit unions likely know about check kiting, but business owners and retailers might wonder about this practice.
 Kiting is the illegal practice of obtaining credit and cash from accounts and other financial instruments.
-One example of kiting happens when a scammer writes a bad check or uses securities to gain leverage while skirting regulations.
+Examples of kiting are when a scammer writes a bad check or uses securities to gain leverage while skirting regulations.

 Real-Life Examples of Kiting